APBosma/dog-homing-dogs/README.md

 └── requirements.txt           # Will need to add this later i think, it was in al lthe examples i could find
 ```

-Core Features**
+Current Core Features**

+- Users can signup with a shelter code to update their local shelter's info
+- Shelter owners can make accounts and add their shelter info
+- Users can view local shelters without signing up
+- Users can view all animals of a shelter without signing up

+Core Features To Be Added**

-  Foster Network
+- Foster Network

-  Users can sign up as foster homes.
+- Users can sign up as foster homes.

-  Anyone who finds a stray dog can quickly connect with available fosters in their area.
+- Anyone who finds a stray dog can quickly connect with available fosters in their area.

-  Rehoming Marketplace
+- Rehoming Marketplace

-  A platform for rehoming dogs in need of adoption.
+- A platform for rehoming dogs in need of adoption.

-  Helps prevent abandonment by allowing owners to post their dogs for adoption.

-  Makes it easy for potential adopters to browse available dogs.

-  Shelter Availability (Planned Feature)
+- Shelter Availability/Space (Planned Feature)

-  Shows real-time availability of local animal shelters.

-  Helps users know if bringing a stray to a shelter is an option.

 **Purpose**

 Too often, stray and surrendered dogs are left without safe options because local shelters are overcrowded.
 This app provides a community-driven solution by:

-  Connecting fosters with people who find strays.
+  - Connecting fosters with people who find strays.

-  Providing a safe and reliable way to rehome dogs.
+  - Providing a safe and reliable way to rehome dogs.

-  Offering better visibility into shelter space when available.
+  - Offering better visibility into shelter space when available.

-**Status
-**
+**Status**

   This project is in the coding stage.
 We have it working mostly, but needs some updating

 **Next Steps**